sempernow/uqc/README.md

 ## `cli`

-This commandline app is a template for building a standalone CLI (binary).
-Each of its commands is a function of the `client` package, so it also serves as __a reference for utilizing the `client` package__ in other Golang packages.
+This is the prototype standalone CLI.
+Each of its commands is a function of the `client` or `wordpress` packages.

 ```bash
 $ go build ./app/cli